docker/docs/content/compose/intro/features-uses.md

 Using Docker Compose offers several benefits that streamline the development, deployment, and management of containerized applications:

-- Simplified orchestration: Docker Compose allows you to define and manage multi-container applications in a single YAML file.
+- Simplified control: Docker Compose allows you to define and manage multi-container applications in a single YAML file.
 This simplifies the complex task of orchestrating and coordinating various services, making it easier to manage and replicate your application environment.

 - Efficient collaboration: Docker Compose configuration files are easy to share, facilitating collaboration among developers, operations teams, and other stakeholders.
 This collaborative approach leads to smoother workflows, faster issue resolution, and increased overall efficiency.